Winter SUP paddling tips from SUP My Race

 I have found that woollen underwear from the skiing end of the outdoor activity market works best under either suit, is warm when wet (from perspiration), is easy to look after and available in various weights to allow better temperature management.
 No one needs to see an image to illustrate this paragraph!

-I do have a fleece thermal suit, or onesie, to wear but this is far too warm for me unless temps are around -5 so it rarely gets used.
-It is very nice to wear when hiking in low temps though!
+I do have a fleece thermal suit, or onesie, to wear, but this is far too warm for me unless the temps are around -5, so it rarely gets used.
+It is very nice to wear when hiking in low temps, though!

 Hands and Feet